 To be used as a calibration source for my oscillators

 It is very easy to use.
 Just plug in a GPS antenna and provide power and it will output it's calibration signal after a few seconds.
 When moved to a new location it can take a bout 2 minutes to get a fix but after the initial fix it is much faster, usually only 2-20 seconds after power on as the fix is stored in battery backuped RAM.
 All programing of the GPS module is performed at power on by the Arduino Pro Mini that is included.
-It is possible to extend the software for other applications or to output any Frequency for 1Hz to 10MHz.
+It is possible to extend the software for other applications or to output any Frequency from 1Hz to 10MHz.

 |Shipping Rate||First item||Additional items|